-Registering a Representative Office in China
+Registering an Office in China

 Over the past few years, an increasing number of Australian businesses have decided to set up a representative office in China.
 Before an office can be registered, a business must satisfy a number of regulatory requirements.
 This includes providing confirmation of the company’s current registration.